 Without real estate maintenance headaches, you’re able to focus your attention elsewhere such as spending time with family, your business, or traveling the world.

 If you don’t feel like managing your stock portfolio, you could hire a traditional financial advisor or go with a digital wealth advisor like Betterment or a digital/hybrid advisor like Personal Capital for much less.

 Personal Capital is actually doing a free investment portfolio review with a financial advisor if you sign up and link at least $100,000 worth of assets.
 The free $799 offer ends on December 31, 2020.

 5) More variety.

-Unless you are super rich, you can’t own properties in Honolulu, San Francisco, Rio, Amsterdam and all the other great cities of the world.
-With stocks you can not only invest in different countries, you can also invest in various sectors.
-A well diversified stock portfolio could very well be less volatile than a property portfolio.
+Unless you are super rich, you can’t own properties in Honolulu, San Francisco, Rio, Amsterdam and all the other great cities of the world at the same time.
+The best you can do is invest in diversified real estate funds and REITs, in which case, you’re investing like a stock investor.

 6) Invest in what you use.

 One of the most fun aspects about the stock market is that you can invest in what you use.
 Let’s say you are a huge fan of Apple products, McDonald’s cheeseburgers, and Lululemon yoga pants.
 You can simply buy AAPL, MCD, and LULU.
 If you did over the past 10 years, you’ve done phenomenal!
 And, you’ve gotten to enjoy the products as well.

 You can also invest in companies that rejected you.
 Back in 2011 – 2012, when I was thinking of leaving the finance world, I sent resumes to many of the tech companies like Google, Facebook, and Apple.
 I didn’t hear back from any of them.
 As a result, I decided to buy shares in each company to benefit from their success.